pingcap/tidb-operator/en/backup-to-pv-using-br.md

     >
     > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit this step.

+3. Ensure that the NFS server is accessible from your Kubernetes cluster.

 ### Required database account privileges

 * The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the backup, the `Backup` CR needs a database account with these privileges to adjust the GC time.

+> **Note:**
+>
+> If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit this step.

 ### Process of ad-hoc backup

-1. Create the `Backup` CR, and back up cluster data to GCS as described below:
+1. Create the `Backup` CR, and back up cluster data to NFS as described below:

     {{< copyable "shell-regular" >}}

     ```shell
-    kubectl apply -f backup-gcs.yaml
+    kubectl apply -f backup-nfs.yaml
     ```

-    The content of `backup-gcs.yaml` is as follows:
+    The content of `backup-nfs.yaml` is as follows:

     {{< copyable "shell-regular" >}}